-Incremental Personal Labour: labour hours incurred by the applicant for approved activities, such as construction, installation, manual labour, etc. Reimbursement is capped at \$30 per hour and does not include time operating equipment.
+Incremental Personal Labour: labour hours incurred by the applicant for approved activities, such as construction, installation, manual labour, etc. which is directly related to the execution of the project Reimbursement is capped at \$30 per hour and does not include time operating equipment, administration duties or other expense deemed ineligible by the program administrator.

-Person: includes an individual, partnership, association or corporate body (entity).
+Person: includes an individual, partnership, association, or corporate body (entity).

-Primary Producer: an individual grower, producer or rancher, partnership, corporation, co-operative or any other association of people who is actively engaged in farming.
+Primary Producer: an individual grower, producer or rancher, partnership, corporation, co-operative, or any other association of people who is actively engaged in farming.